Wisconsin man pleads guilty to role in Whitmer kidnap scheme

 BELLAIRE, Mich.
 (AP) — A Wisconsin man accused of assisting the key figures in a plot to kidnap Michigan’s governor pleaded guilty Wednesday to a lesser charge and will cooperate with prosecutors.

-Brian Higgins said he attempted to provide material support for terrorism, an offense that carries a maximum prison term of five years.
+Brian Higgins said he attempted to provide material support for terrorism, a crime that carries a maximum prison term of five years.
+He drove past Gov. Gretchen Whitmer’s second home in Antrim County in 2020 while allies waited across a lake for a signal from his laser-style device.

-Higgins was among five men scheduled to face trial later this year in northern Michigan’s Antrim County, the location of Gov. Gretchen Whitmer’s vacation home.
-They were not charged with the 2020 kidnapping conspiracy but were accused of providing key support.
+Higgins was among five men scheduled to face trial later this year in northern Michigan.
+They were not charged in the kidnapping conspiracy but were accused of providing key support.

-A ragtag band of anti-government rebels was planning to kidnap the Democrat and trigger a civil war before the election, investigators said.
+The ragtag band of anti-government rebels was planning to eventually snatch the Democrat and trigger a civil war before the 2020 election, investigators said, but informants and undercover FBI agents were inside the group for months and helped break up the plot.

-Higgins, 54, of Wisconsin Dells, Wisconsin, admitted that he drove past Whitmer’s property during a night ride that summer while others waited across a lake for his signal.
-He said he had a camera rigged to his pickup truck.
-The governor was not there at the time.
+Higgins, 54, admitted that he was on the night ride with a camera rigged to his pickup truck.
+Whitmer was not at the house at the time.

-“I wish to plead guilty,” Higgins told the judge, appearing in court by video from his home in Wisconsin, where he has been free on bond.
+“I wish to plead guilty,” Higgins told the judge, appearing in court by video from Wisconsin Dells, Wisconsin, where he has been free on bond.

-Prosecutors also had evidence that Higgins trained with key members of the conspiracy at a “kill house” on the same weekend as the ride to Whitmer’s house.
+Prosecutors also had evidence that Higgins trained with key members of the conspiracy at a “kill house” on the same weekend as the ride to Elk Rapids.

-Informants and undercover FBI agents were inside the group for months, recording conversations and gathering evidence.
-The plot was broken up, and the governor was not physically harmed.

 Fourteen people were charged in three different courts.
 The U.S. Justice Department secured convictions against four men in federal court, including leaders Barry Croft Jr. and Adam Fox, though two men were acquitted.